 Crimes Against Women on College Campuses

 While these figures can be quite sobering, these four major crimes can be even more alarming when they occur on college campuses.
-However, there is an added layer of concern as statistics show that a major contributing factor to the increase violence against women on college campuses seems to be a direct result alcohol in many circumstances.
+However, there is an added layer of concern as statistics show that a major contributing factor to the increasing violence against women on college campuses seems to be a direct result of alcohol in many circumstances.

 It appears that many college rapists avoid the justice system by targeting women who will not be considered credible because of alcohol, drug use, or some other similarly related factors.
-Their tactics are often to ply the women with alcohol before using force.
+Their tactics are often to ply women with alcohol before using force.
 The statistics seem to give weight to this argument: